Comporta: A mild and humid Mediterranean climate

 The highest average temperature at Comporta is 32°C in August and the lowest is 16°C in January.
 The water temperature is between 16°C and 22°C.

+In fact, it is from November onwards that the temperatures start to drop drastically (compared to the previous month).
 Temperatures ranging from 0°C (early morning) to 17°C invite you to explore the Comporta region in the afternoon.
 Morning and evening can be quite cool, but the average temperature remains 11°C during the day.
 The air is moderately humid, which is pleasant enough to walk and discover the wild landscapes of the Herdade da Comporta.
-However, it should be noted that at this time of year some restaurants and activities may be closed and open again to the public in March.
-The atmosphere is therefore special, sometimes you feel like a Robinson at the end of the world.
+It is a great time to visit Comporta – Although there are not as many restaurants and activities on offer (some businesses are close), the village and the region are less crowded, the prices are more attractive and the properties offer leisure spaces with fireplaces.
+And the sunny days make us feel that the beaches are all ours.
+It is indeed paradise in its pure essence.

 Weather Comporta in February – March